By Little Pro on 2015-12-31 Views: Update:2017-03-20

 On 6 Jan 2016, Taiwan OSHA issued recommended GHS classifications for around 6,000 hazardous substances.
 Most of classifications are consistent with the annex VI of EU CLP regulation.
 Companies can still use their self-classifications.

-The GHS classification list can be downloaded here.
+More info about GHS classification list can be found here.

 The picture below is an example of a compliant GHS label for Taiwan.